Mind over matter, light over mind

 To understand this better, consider the basics of what a neuron is and does.
 Neurons are cells within the nervous system that carry information to and from the brain.
 There are different types of neurons, but for all of them the information is carried through a process that involves chemical reactions and electrical signals (electric current) caused by charged particles moving into and out of the cell’s membrane.3 Have you ever made a lemon battery?
 A lemon battery is an example of this.
 Two metals (copper and zinc) are inserted in a lemon and are connected by a wire outside of the lemon.
 A chemical reaction (zinc reacts with the lemon molecules) occurs to form ions (charged atoms), and free electrons that can easily be moved along the conducting wire.
 The result is an electric current.
 The charged particles are “pushed” by an electric force because one side of the battery is more positive than the other side of the battery.4 Like charges repel and opposite charges attract.
 If an electric force is around then we can describe an electric field and electric potential energy stored in that field.
 In electric circuitry we describe the potential difference (energy per charge or voltage), which is needed for an electric current (movement of charge) to take place.

-Because the potential difference for a lemon battery is small, four lemon batteries were connected in series here with a voltmeter placed in parallel to measure the potential difference they produce.
-Image courtesy of Wikimedia Commons.
+from the Wikimedia Commons.
+Because the potential difference for a lemon batter is small, four lemon batteries were connected in series here with a voltmeter placed in parallel to measure the potential difference they produce.

 The neuron usually has a potential difference of -70 millivolts between the inside and outside of the neuron.
 When the potential difference reaches -55 millivolts the neuron fires – no matter what the cause of the potential difference.
 In the case of neurons, ions (electrically charged atoms with extra electrons or missing electrons) are responsible for the electric current that runs through us sending information.
 Ions are transferred from one neuron to another, through the cell membranes.
 Inside the cell are negatively charged protein molecules, positively charged potassium and sodium ions, and negatively charged chlorine ions.
 Outside the cell are positive potassium and sodium ions, and negatively charged chlorine ions.
 Potassium ions flow easily through the neuron’s semipermeable membrane, but the chlorine and sodium ions do not.
 When the threshold potential is reached, a stimulus (chemical reaction) occurs that allows the neuron to open a channel for sodium ions to easily fit through.
 Because of the potential difference, sodium ions quickly enter the cell and potassium ions leave it.
 The sodium channels close after three sodium ions enter the neuron and two potassium ions leave.
 The neuron once fired equilibrates itself.
 To view this click here, and allow about thirty seconds for it to appear.5